 Programmatic advertising is the process of buying and selling online ads via machine automation.
 Publishers and advertisers establish initial parameters — what ad spaces they have for sale, what kind of sites they want to display ads on — and then they let software technology do the work of sorting it all out.

 Ad buyers compete head-to-head, via this technology, in a near-instantaneous auction that occurs on every pageview.
 This allows publishers to earn more money than ever by offering optimized ad placements on a high-quality site.

 Programmatic advertising has evolved over time

 In the early days of the internet, advertisers had to work directly with a website owner to negotiate a deal to put an ad on their website.
 These advertisers sought out sites with content that matched their product or service, so they could reach consumers who might have an interest in what they had to offer.

 Now, with the latest technology at our fingertips, digital advertising is more efficient than ever.
-Advertisers use computer learning and automated systems to customize their preferences for where to display their ads, and, through header bidding, publishers can offer ad spaces to many advertisers at once and accept the highest offer.
+Advertisers use computer learning and automated systems to customize their preferences for where to display their ads.
+Through header bidding, publishers can offer ad spaces to many advertisers at once and accept the highest offer.

-Cookies and other user identifier technologies can provide information about the readers who are visiting a site — so advertisers can gear their ads toward the readers themselves, reaching their target audience rather than targeting a site based solely on its content.
-A reader who has recently visited an advertiser’s website, or a competing brand’s website, would be extra valuable to that advertiser, and they can target them and show them an ad, even if it doesn’t directly relate to the content they are reading.
+Cookies and other user identifier technologies can provide information about the readers visiting a site — so advertisers can gear their ads toward the readers themselves, reaching their target audience rather than targeting a site based solely on its content.
+A reader who has recently visited an advertiser’s website, or a competing brand’s website, would be extra valuable to that advertiser.
+They can target them and show them an ad, even if it doesn’t directly relate to the content they are reading.

 How programmatic advertising works